 Step 3.
 Installing phpMyAdmin on Debian 10.

 Now install phpMyAdmin by typing the following command in the terminal:

 You will be asked for basic configuration for phpMyAdmin.
 First, you will need to select apache as a web server.

 Step 4.
 Configure phpMyAdmin.

 /etc/phpmyadmin/apache.conf.
-If not created by default then please create by typing the following:
+If not created by default then please create it by typing the following:

 Now enter the following:

-After executing the above entries please type the following in terminal to restart the Apache service:
+After executing the above entries please type the following in the terminal to restart the Apache service:

 http://your-ip-address/phpmyadmin and your PHPMyAdmin will ask you for the user and password of your MySQL installation, you can use root as user and the root MySQL password, or any other MySQL user/password.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed phpMyAdmin.
 Thanks for using this tutorial for installing phpMyAdmin on Ubuntu Debian 10 Buster system.
 For additional help or useful information, we recommend you check the official phpMyAdmin website.